alexa-samples/skill-sample-python-fact/instructions/1-voice-user-interface.md

 1. **Build the Interaction Model for your skill**
 	1. On the left hand navigation panel, select the **JSON Editor** tab under **Interaction Model**.
 In the textfield provided, replace any existing code with the code provided in the [Interaction Model](../models/en-US.json).
 Click **Save Model**.
     2. If you want to change the skill invocation name, select the **Invocation** tab.
 Enter a **Skill Invocation Name**.
 This is the name that your users will need to say to start your skill.
-In this case, it's preconfigured to be 'united states quiz game'.
+In this case, it's preconfigured to be 'space facts'.
     3. Click "Build Model".

 	**Note:** You should notice that **Intents** and **Slot Types** will auto populate based on the JSON Interaction Model that you have now applied to your skill.
 Feel free to explore the changes here, to learn about **Intents**, **Slots**, and **Utterances** open our [technical documentation in a new tab](https://developer.amazon.com/docs/custom-skills/create-intents-utterances-and-slots.html?&sc_category=Owned&sc_channel=RD&sc_campaign=Evangelism2018&sc_publisher=github&sc_content=Survey&sc_detail=quiz-game-python-V2_GUI-1&sc_funnel=Convert&sc_country=WW&sc_medium=Owned_RD_Evangelism2018_github_Survey_quiz-game-python-V2_GUI-1_Convert_WW_beginnersdevs&sc_segment=beginnersdevs).